 I grew up next to San Francisco in a little beachside town called Santa Cruz.
-I grew up knowing it as the city of love, beatniks, and flower power from my parent’s generation, labels that can still be seen in the unique art and counter-culture of the city today.
+I grew up knowing it as the city of love, beatniks, and flower power from my parent’s generation, labels that can still be seen in the unique art and counterculture of the city today, and knowing there were tons of fun things to do in San Francisco.

 It was the place for the best weekends away with friends, basketball tournaments, and the occasional high school field trip.
 The San Francisco from my childhood was the faraway exotic city over the hill.
 My friends and I would talk excitedly about how when we grew up we would all have our own apartments in the city.
 I remember those first few visits to San Francisco through bright eyes and a never-ending enthusiasm for the Golden Gate city.